PowerMops/powermops-site/src/routes/pmops/Lesson-13.md

 many loops as the program specifies; an indefinite loop, on the other hand, will loop (forever) until a certain condition is met.

-Let\'s look at each kind of loop more closely.
+Let's look at each kind of loop more closely.

 Definite Loops {#definite_loops}
 --------------